CHOOSING THE RIGHT PUREBRED

 an Afghan, or a Cocker Spaniel.
 These may all be good choices, but they are

-three sizes, three different "looks and they are completely different breeds!
-The main similarity is that they all have
+three sizes, three different "looks and they are completely different breeds,

 long hair.

-Coat length and grooming must be considered.
+length and grooming must be considered

 Will the breed need professional clipping or bathing?